csnover/scummvm-buildbot/README.md

 Configurable options should always be exposed to `docker-compose`, rather than being hard-coded into the buildmaster’s Python code.

-Secret keys for the buildmaster should be set in the `master/_secrets.py` file:
+Secret keys for the buildmaster should be set in a `secrets.cfg` file next to the `master.cfg` file in the root:

 * `github_client_id`: The client ID for the ScummVM OAuth app on GitHub that is used for authentication.